Frozen 2's first teaser trailer sends shivers up your spine

 For most of the trailer, we find Queen Elsa (Idina Menzel) on a ominous-looking beach trying to run across the waves using her ice powers, then finally getting taken under by a big wave.
 Elsa, her sister Anna (Kristen Bell), Kristoff (Jonathan Groff), reindeer Sven and even snowman Olaf (Josh Gad) seem to be back for another round.

 The original Frozen was a massive hit when it opened in 2013, and remains the highest-grossing animated movie of all time.
-Frozen also got featured in the highly-anticipated video game Kingdom Heats III, which mashes up Disney and Final Fantasy worlds.
+Frozen also got featured in the recently-released video game Kingdom Hearts III, which mashes up Disney and Final Fantasy worlds.

 Frozen 2 comes out Nov.
 22.